semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 introduced by open-source dependencies, using high-signal rules to determine the vulnerability's [reachability](/semgrep-supply-chain/glossary/#reachability).

-To do this, Semgrep Supply Chain parses lockfiles for a list of dependencies, then scans your codebase using [rules](/running-rules/) that specify the following information:
+To do this, Semgrep Supply Chain parses **lockfiles** for a list of dependencies, then scans your codebase using rules that specify the following information:

-* The dependency versions that contain a vulnerability;
+* The dependency versions that contain a vulnerability
-* The pattern for the vulnerable code that Semgrep compares against your code;
+* The pattern for the vulnerable code that Semgrep compares against your code
-* The severity of the vulnerability.
+* The severity of the vulnerability

 The following diagram shows the relationship between a Semgrep Supply Chain rule, the codebase scanned, and its lockfile: